-The fair value of financial assets and financial liabilities traded in active markets is based on their quoted market prices as at the reporting date without any deduction for estimated future selling costs.
+The fair value of financial instruments traded in active markets is based on their quoted market prices as at the reporting date without any deduction for estimated future selling costs.
 Financial assets are priced at current bid prices, while financial liabilities are priced at current ask prices.